hyperledger/bevel/docs/source/developer/besu-ansible.md

 |-- scripts
 ```

 For Hyperledger Besu, the ansible roles and playbooks are located at `/platforms/hyperledger-besu/configuration/`.
-Some of the common roles and playbooks between hyperledger-besu, Hyperledger-Indy, Hyperledger-Fabirc, Hyperledger-Besu and R3-Corda are located at `/platforms/shared/configurations/`
+Some of the common roles and playbooks between Hyperledger-Fabric, Hyperledger-Indy, Hyperledger-Besu, R3 Corda and Quorum are located at `/platforms/shared/configurations/`

 -------------